Numbers in Creation

 Deep Dive: The Hebrew Word "Echad"

-The Hebrew word echad (אֶחָד) means "one" but carries the sense of a unified whole.
-It's the same word used in the Shema: "Hear, O Israel: The LORD our God, the LORD is one" (Deuteronomy 6:4).
-Day one wasn't simply the "first" in a series — it was the foundational unity upon which all other days were built.
+The Hebrew word echad (ΧΦΆΧΦΈΧ) means "one" but carries the sense of a unified whole.
+It's the same word used in the Shema: "Hear, O Israel, Jehovah our God is one Jehovah" (Deuteronomy 6:4).
+Day one wasn't simply the "first" in a series β it was the foundational unity upon which all other days were built.

 Key Insight